The Twilight Sad (EP)

-The Twilight Sad is the debut EP by The Twilight Sad, released on 14 November 2006 on Fat Cat Records.
+The Twilight Sad is the debut EP by The Twilight Sad, recorded at Paulshalls Studios released on 14 November 2006 on Fat Cat Records.
 The EP was only released on CD in the United States.
 Regarding its US-only release, former bassist Craig Orzel stated that "the American side of Fat Cat wanted a release to announce our arrival, so they got that.
 I think the UK side were, initially, more interested in albums than EPs."
 The EP was mixed by composer and Fat Cat labelmate Max Richter.

 "That Summer, at Home I Had Become the Invisible Boy", "Last Year's Rain Didn't Fall Quite So Hard", and "And She Would Darken the Memory" also appear on the band's debut album, Fourteen Autumns & Fifteen Winters, which followed the EP in April 2007.

 The EP garnered warm critical reception, with independent music website Delusions of Adequacy praising "the cathartic racket" of the songs as "uplifting and expansive, on the verge of overwhelming with sound, sweeping the listener away from the harsh, earth-bound lyrics and delivery" and hailing the EP as "a bracing distillation of what The Twilight Sad does best, marrying spare to expansive sonics with bitter, sharp, sometimes enigmatic lyrics and a powerful, emotional sing-talking delivery by James Graham, as skeletons are rattled in the old family closet."